What is the Construction Industry Scheme?

 What Construction Work is Covered Under the Construction Industry Scheme (CIS)?

-Site preparation, such as putting down foundations and having the task ready as soon as the tradespeople arrive.
-Construction Industry Scheme (CIS) also covers demolition; thus, they will destroy a load-bearing structure or portion of a structure that is in the way.
+Tasks such as preparing the construction site and laying foundations are covered by the CIS.
+It also covers demolition work, including the removal of load-bearing walls or any structure that is in the way of the project.
 They also cover construction work to ensure that everything is up to date and following the framework.

 Please keep in mind that this only applies if the work is requested by a contractor.
 If the work is done in isolation, carpet and other floor types such as vinyl are not protected by Construction Industry Scheme (CIS).

 If the hired plant comes with an operator, it is covered by Construction Industry Scheme (CIS).
 If the payment is solely for the hire of equipment without an operator, Construction Industry Scheme (CIS) does not apply.
-Construction Industry Scheme (CIS) pays for the installation of solar panels.

 Construction of a permanent or temporary building/structure is covered by Construction Industry Scheme (CIS) as well as civil engineering work such as roads and bridges.